edsu/inkdroid.org/_posts/2017-10-22-appraisal-talk.md

 ---
-layout: "post"
+layout: post
-title: "Appraisal Talk in Web Archives"
+title: Appraisal Talk
 date: "2017-10-22 08:07"
 ---

-*Working draft of a paper I'm giving at [SIGCIS](http://meetings.sigcis.org/conference-schedule.html)*
+*This is a working draft of a paper I'm giving at [SIGCIS](http://meetings.sigcis.org/conference-schedule.html) on October 29, 2017.*

+---

 As the World Wide Web has become a prominent, if not the predominant, form of global communications and publishing over the last 25 years we have seen the